f5devcentral/f5-agility-labs-firewall/docs/class2/module2/lab4.rst

 Take a few minutes to inspect the other reports.
 Only the Enforced Rules wiill contain data

+..
+NOTE:: This concludes the Agility 2020 Advanced Multilayer Firewall Protection Lab.
+In addition to the exxercises completed, AFM offers a fullt functional IPS implementation, IP-Intelligence database capabilities and other advanced functionality.
+Please  contact your F5 Solutions Engineer for additional information

 **Navigation** Security > Reporting > Network

 .. |image447| image:: /_static/class2/image447.png